lancecore/wp-block-plugins-on-pages/README.md

 5. Put `wp-block-plugins-on-pages.php` in your `/wp-content/mu-plugins/` folder.
 (If you don't have a `mu-plugins` folder, you can just create it in the `wp-content` folder.

 That's it!

+## How it Works

+The plugin grabs the URL of the current page and strips out the `http(s)://` portion, then compares it to a list of predetermined URLs (which also have had the `http(s)://` portion stripped out).
+It also contains a list of predetermined plugins.

+If the current URL matches any of the predetermined URLs, it stops the listed plugins from loading.